kv422/Nebulous-Enigma/Deliverables/D2-Requirements.md

 Consumer segment: All levels of gamers and visual novel fans who are interested in sci-fi

 # 2. Stakeholders
+1. Gamers: Any level of gamers who interact/engage with our website.
+They can read about different game lore, track progress, and contribute to the continuation of the website through feedback.
+2. Competitors: Alternative gaming/create your adventure game websites that attract our target audience.
+3. Detractors: Individuals who rate, and provide feedback for our website.
+Provide insight on improvements, and detail issues related to the functionality of the website.
+4. Developers: The team designing, building, and maintaining the website.
+Creating an intuitive and functional website, that keeps the audience engaged in our website.
+5. Open Source Resources: (Example: AWS, etc.) Online tools that provide free services.
+It offers access to different tools that are crucial for the development of our website.

 # 3. Functional requirements (features)